Wendyyy21/YoYo/README.md

    ```flutter emulators --launch <emulator_id>```
 4. Run the app<br>
    ```flutter run```
-5. Create your own account OR Log into the app using these sample credentials **Young user:**<br>
+5. Create your own account OR Log into the app using these sample credentials<br>
+   **Young user:**<br>
    Username: oopds@gmail.com<br>
    Password: oopds123